benzwick/mvox/README.md

 For use with MVox it is sufficient to configure MFEM with the default options.
+However, to use on-the-fly gzip compression of mesh and grid function files, the zlib library option is required (`-DMFEM_USE_ZLIB=YES`).

 For example, configure and make MFEM 4.5 in the `../mfem-build` build directory relative to the